grishasen/proof_of_value/README.md

     - **Definition**: The `description` property provides a narrative or context regarding the purpose or target audience of this dashboard configuration variant.

+---

+### Chat With Data

+The `[chat_with_data]` section used to configure integration with a chatbot for questions on the data and visualizations beyond ad-hoc reports and queries configured for dashboard.

+#### Properties in section

+- **agent_prompt**: description will be used to describe the agent in the chat and to provide more context for the LLM about how to respond to queries.
+- **metric_descriptions**: detailed dataset description for the LLM.

 ## Contributing